An Empathetic Approach to Elderly Mental Health : A Compassionate Guide

 The Growing Need for Mental Health Awareness

-The global population is aging rapidly.
-By 2050, the number of people aged 60 and over is expected to double, reaching 2 billion.
-Currently, one in four older adults faces mental health challenges such as depression, dementia, and anxiety.
-These conditions can severely affect their quality of life.
+The global population is aging faster than ever before.
+By 2050, the number of people aged 60 and above is projected to double to nearly 2 billion.
+With this demographic shift comes a growing concern: nearly one in four older adults experiences mental health challenges such as depression, dementia, anxiety, or loneliness.

 Read Also, Self-Care for Adult Caregivers: Prioritizing Mental and Physical Well-being